 Brown sugar will make a softer cookie and a subtle caramel flavor.
 Because brown sugar can increase spreading in cookies it is a good idea to chill the dough and the cookies before baking.

-Be sure to use a high protein, at least 11.5 – 12%, my flour is about 13%, a low protein flour will cause the cookies to spread, and believe me refrigerating the dough will not help.
+Be sure to use a higher protein flour, at least 11%, which is most all purpose flours, a low protein flour will cause the cookies to spread, and believe me refrigerating the dough will not help.

 I have recently discovered that a lot of people add corn starch (my Mom’s fourth ingredient) to cookie and cake recipes, the reason is because it adds softness to the finished cookie or cake.
 It also helps keep the dough from spreading.